pguridi/gqdb/README.md

 Getting Started
 ---------------

-To start debugging, simply click on the Debug button on the toolbar, or the option from the menu.
-Then select which Python interpreter to use for debugger.
+To start debugging, just click on the Debug button in the toolbar, and choose the Python interpreter version to use.

 License and Dependencies